 New & Upcoming

-Video: Eileen Flanagan is interviewed about her most recent book, The Wisdom to Know the Difference at the leading North American publishing event, Book Expo.
+Video: Eileen Flanagan is interviewed about her book, The Wisdom to Know the Difference at the leading North American publishing event, Book Expo.

 Thanks to Smartbook Reviews for this video.